dwyl/technology-stack/README.md

 There is a great "_bank_" of _answered_ questions on [StackOverflow](https://stackoverflow.com/questions/tagged/postgresql?tab=Votes) and new questions get answered _fast_.
-This means you don't _need_
-to have an _expert/full-time_ DBA on your team/staff, if you get stuck ask the internet!

 From 2023 to 2025 `Postgres` has remained the **most used** and **most desired** Database: